juzybits/polymedia-profile/web/README.md

 # Polymedia Profile: web interface

-This is the code for the https://profile.polymedia.app web app.
+This is the https://profile.polymedia.app web app.

+It lets users create and manage an on-chain profile associated to their Sui address.